 I was agreeably surprised though when I finally read Everyday Paleo because I didn't find myself rolling my eyes or calling BS on any of the sections in the book.

-Sarah Fragoso is a trainer at Robb Wolf’s Norcal Strength and conditioning gym.
+Sarah Fragoso is a trainer at Robb Wolf's Norcal Strength and conditioning gym.
 In that sense, she was greatly influenced and encouraged the write the book by Robb.
-For those who don’t know, Robb Wolf is an influent furure in the Paleo Diet movement who wrote the Paleo Solution and who hosts a popular weekly Paleo diet podcast.
+For those who don't know, Robb Wolf is an influent furure in Paleo movement who wrote the Paleo Solution and who hosts a popular weekly Paleo diet podcast.

 Unfortunately, I've found Robb to be a little bit too fat and dairy phobic so I thought that Fragoso's book would just rehash the same things about how all dairy is necessary bad instead on concentrating on the really bad modern agents of disease (grains, legumes, sugar, vegetable seed oils).

 Instead of entering into technical grounds though, she decided to keep the details about the diet to a minimum and leave the science to the experts.
 Instead, in Everyday Paleo, Sarah focuses on implementing the diet in terms of family, kids, lunches and the little everyday difficulties that can come up.
 I think that she does a great job at it and fills a very important gap in the current Paleo community.
 In that sense, the discussion about why a Paleo Diet is the best approach for optimal health is really short, as are the details about how the diet works.
 The book is thus better suited for people who either just want to jump on board without bothering about the little details or the people who are already knowledgable about the diet itself but would like a helping hand at everyday details.